-The Hestra Heated Gloves are a well-rounded item that’s tough, durable, and comes with a reliable internal heating element.
+This is my review of the Hestra Heated Gloves.
+In my opinion, they are a well-rounded item that’s tough, durable, and comes with a reliable internal heating element.

 - Best for: Extremely cold environments.
 Skiers who run cold or have frozen fingers will especially appreciate these.